Contrasting Regal Rexnord (RRX) and Its Rivals

 Institutional and Insider Ownership

 99.7% of Regal Rexnord shares are owned by institutional investors.
 Comparatively, 47.1% of shares of all “General industrial machinery,” companies are owned by institutional investors.
-0.8% of Regal Rexnord shares are owned by insiders.
-Comparatively, 11.3% of shares of all “General industrial machinery,” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.
+0.8% of Regal Rexnord shares are owned by company insiders.
+Comparatively, 11.3% of shares of all “General industrial machinery,” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

 Summary